sequenceiq/blog-test/source/_posts/2015-01-28-cloudbreak-last-beta.markdown

 Long story short - Cloudbreak now support and automates provisioning of Hadoop clusters with custom blueprints on OpenStack.
 Give it a try and let us know how it works for you.

+###Ambari 1.7 integration

+Shortly after Ambari 1.7 came out we have upgraded Cloudbreak to use this new version.
+Ambari 1.7 supports HDP and Bigtop stacks and an increased number of Hadoop services/components.

 Make sure you check back soon to our [blog](http://blog.sequenceiq.com/) or follow us on [LinkedIn](https://www.linkedin.com/company/sequenceiq/), [Twitter](https://twitter.com/sequenceiq) or [Facebook](https://www.facebook).